drew-sarette/ds-studio/src/lessons/studio-policies.md

 ## Planned Absences

-* I expect to meet every student every week during the school calendar.
+* I expect to meet every student every week that school is in session.
 * I expect to meet most weeks during the summer break.
 If you are planning a trip during the summer, I will remove those lessons from your bill if you let me know the month before.

 ## Trial Lessons